BitcoinCacheMachine/BitcoinCacheMachine/project/README.md

 The commands above each have a reverse command, e.g., `bcm stack remove` (4), `bcm cluster destroy` (3), and `bcm reset` (2).
 Use `bcm info` to determine your active environment variables. `bcm show` provides an overview of your LXC containers, storage volumes, networks, images, remotes, etc..

+Technical

+TODO: DESCRIBE Ultimate goal: SSH direct to "bare-metal":22 then run BCM project-level commands FROM client on the remote server.
+This is an alternative approach than performing an SSH port-forward operation over TOR.
+BCM scripts over LXD over TOR too way too long to execute.

+BCM application components are deployed using the [LXD REST API](https://github.com/lxc/lxd/blob/master/doc/rest-api.md) and [Docker API](https://www.docker.com/).
+LXD is widely available on various free and open-source linux platforms.
+Don't worry too much about all the dependencies.
+The BCM CLI is designed to handle the installation and deployment of all software.

 ## Planned Features